psenough/assisted_performer/README.md

 ## TODO

-- #DC5 and #dc5 point missmatch???
+- #DC5 and #dc5 point missmatch on what twitch says and points.html???

 - points.html not reordering teams

 - alternative !a and !d to across and down instead of just v h

-- W gets eaten
+- W letter gets eaten by small input

+- round float points on twitch text